 Compared to dry oils, wet oils are heavy.
 Wet oils are absorbed into your skin at a slower rate and feel heavy.
 After you apply wet oil to your skin, you can feel the oil lingering on your skin surface for long.
 Wet oils are excellent for moisturizing your skin.
-These oils prevent transepidermal water loss (water loss through the epidermis).
+These oils prevent transepidermal water loss (water loss through the epidermisi XThe outermost layer of skin that keeps it hydrated, protects the body from any harm, produces melanin, and determines skin color. ).
 That’s the reason wet oils are perfect for dehydrated and extremely dry skin.
 Since wet oils are heavier than dry oils, they are mainly used as a base for commercially available body oils and water-based skin products.

-If you have skin issues, such as atopic dermatitis, eczema, and psoriasis, wet oils are perfect for you.
+If you have skin issues, such as atopic dermatitisi XA long-lasting skin condition commonly known as eczema that causes dry, red, inflamed, and itchy patches on the skin. , eczema, and psoriasisi XA chronic autoimmune skin condition that causes itchy, scaly, and inflamed rashes, mainly on the knees, elbows, trunk, and scalp. , wet oils are perfect for you.
 Some of the common wet oils include: castor oil, coconut oil, apricot kernel oil, sweet almond oil, jojoba oil, neem oil, hemp seed oil, tamanu oil, and baobab oil.

 Like wet oils, dry oils also contain moisturizing properties that keep your skin hydrated.
 But then, which oils are considered dry oils?
 Find out in the next section.

 The most common and widely used natural and organic dry oils include:

 - Sesame oil

 - Sunflower oil